Kingxukai/linux/Documentation/trace/index.rst

 Linux Tracing Technologies Guide
 ================================

-Tracing in the Linux kernel is a powerful mechanism that allows developers and system administrators to analyze and debug system behavior.
-This guide provides documentation on various tracing frameworks and tools available in the Linux kernel.
+Tracing in the woke Linux kernel is a powerful mechanism that allows developers and system administrators to analyze and debug system behavior.
+This guide provides documentation on various tracing frameworks and tools available in the woke Linux kernel.

 Introduction to Tracing
 -----------------------